vectordotdev/vector/docs/highlights/2020-11-26-0-11-upgrade-guide.md

 ### The metrics emitted by the `internal_metrics` source have changed names<a name="first"></a>

-We have not officially announced the `internal_metrics` source (coming in 0.12) due to the high probabily of breaking changes.
+We have not officially announced the `internal_metrics` source (coming in 0.12) due to the high probability of breaking changes.
 Specifically, the metric names and labels.
 Since then we've settled on a [metric naming convention][metric_naming_convention] that is largely inspired by the [Prometheus naming convention][prometheus_naming_convention].
 0.11 includes these naming changes.